sresis/blog-project/README.md

     - **Read and update blog posts**

     Users have the ability to read and update their blog posts.
 Through the UpdatePosts component, users can edit their post content.
-Through onSubmit in the update form, the updated content (and corresponding post ID) is sent to the update_post endpoint.
+Through an onSubmit event in the update form, the updated content (and corresponding post ID) is sent to the update_post endpoint.
 This endpoint using a sequelize function to update the postContent stored in the DB for the selected post.
     <img src="./public/update.gif">

     - **Delete a blog post**